-This is just a great post by Jeffrey Phillips from Innovate on Purpose. he points out and with support from Gary Hamel, that most companies have a product innovation pipeline covered, however few have business model or service innovation or Service Design plans underway.
-Which seems crazy when so much more value can be created in these areas versus product innovation.
+This is just a great post by Jeffrey Phillips from Innovate on Purpose. he points out and with support from Gary Hamel, that most companies have a product innovation pipeline covered, however, few have a business model or service innovation or Service Design plans underway.
+It seems crazy when so much more value can be created in these areas versus product innovation.
 Please enjoy his article.
 He makes a really important point I believe.

 R&D for the rest of usSomething happens when you put on a lab coat and safety glasses.
 You have the immediate ability to explore concepts and ideas that may, or may not, become new products.
 And your time horizon shifts dramatically.
 Many people in primary R&D are examining technologies or molecules that won't become products for many years.

 The question we as innovators should ask ourselves, and our companies, is: why is this kind of thinking and investment committed solely in technology R&D?
 Why, in a pharmaceutical company, is there a team that is actively investigating new compounds and molecules that may become new drugs, but no one that is actively investigating new business strategies, new organizational hierarchies, new management philosophies?
 Why is innovation confined to the "R&D" wing of the business, and walled off from all the other things we do to add value to a business?